-Found 40 - 50 results of 100 programs matching keyword "designation sts-109 hubble space telescope service mission"
+Found 40 - 50 results of 102 programs matching keyword "designation sts-109 hubble space telescope service mission"

+Watch the beginning of Venus’s transit across the disk of the sun, one of the rarest astronomical events.
+Watch the conclusion of Venus’s 6.5-hour journey across the disk of the sun, one of the rarest astronomical events.
 In this video from NASA's Jet Propulsion Laboratory, we examine the notion of curiosity.
 Curiosity is a big part of what it means to be human.
 It's also the name of NASA's next Mars rover.
 This 60-second video shows how one type of curiosity can inspire another.
 In this video from NASA's Jet Propulsion Laboratory, we look at landing on Mars.
 Landing a spacecraft on Mars is one of the trickiest things we do.
 This 60-second video explains how it’s done, and the three landing systems we use at the Red Planet.
 In this video from NASA's Jet Propulsion Laboratory, an animation shows the major mission events of the Curiosity rover's landing on Mars.
 Dr. Frank Oppenheimer discussing the origins of the Exploratorium Explainer Programs.
 It's time for a new mission to Mars!
 Join Exploratorium science educators as we celebrate the launch of the newest rover, Curiosity, as it begins it's 8 1/2 month journey to the planet Mars.
 We will look at the launch itself, talk a little bit about MSL(Mars Science Laboratory) and Curiosity, summarize the history of Mars exploration, and look forward to what is next!
 In this short interview with Dan Goods, designer, artist, and visual strategist at NASA's Jet Propulsion Laboratory, Goods discusses his art piece, "Jupiter Fog Pool."
 The piece, inspired by the Juno mission to Jupiter, was part of "Cosmological Constructs," our After Dark event of September 2010.
 As a special event in conjunction with the 2009 American Geophysical Union Fall Meeting, we connected a live audience at the Exploratorium with scientists at the South Pole.
 Learn about atmospheric research at the South Pole from NOAA's Nick Morgan, the IceCube neutrino detector from Mark Krasberg and Laura Gladstone, and the South Pole Telescope from Bill Holzapfel.
 Join A, K. C. Cole, author of Something Incredibly Wonderful Happens: Frank Oppenheimer and the World He Made Up, in conversation with Exploratorium Director Dr. Dennis Bartels, eminent San Francisco Chronicle science writer David Perlman, Cinema Arts Director Liz Keim, and Exploratorium physicist Thomas Humphrey.
 A question-and-answer session followed the panel discussion.